slovenianGooner/nova-searchable-select/README.md

 ```

 But also two additional options:

 ```php
 SearchableSelect::make('Content', 'content_id')
     ->resource("contents")
     ->label("custom_label_field") // Defaults to 'title'
     ->value("custom_value_field") // Defaults to 'id'
 ```

-On the quick to-do list:
-- add the possibility to specify the resource as a string like now or as a resource class like `App\Nova\Content`.